cityofaustin/vision-zero/app/README.md

   - Crash map: crash map displays crash location with nearmap aerials
   - Crash map: ability to edit crash location
   - Crash diagram: diagrams render
+  - Crash diagram: info alert shows when no diagram is available and is temp record
-  - Crash diagram: no pan/twist/zoom controls (yet)
+  - Crash diagram: danger alert shows when no diagram is available and is not temp record
   - Crash narrative: loads normally and is scrollable for long narratives
   - Crash data card: click field to edit
   - Crash data card: cannot save unless field is edited